Kajal Ahmad

 Kajal Ahmad (born 1967) is a contemporary Kurdish poet and journalist, known for the show Dijebaw on Kurdsat.
 She started writing poetry in 1987.

 About

 Ahmad was born in Kirkuk in 1967 of Kurdish ancestry.
 She began writing poetry in 1986, and publishing it at the age of 21.
 Her poems, are known for being "fierce" and "sensual", and have gained a reputation for "brave, poignant and challenging work throughout the Kurdish-speaking world."
 They have been translated into Arabic, Persian, Turkish, Norwegian and English.
 The English-language Handful of Salt, a translated collection, was released in 2016 by Word Works.

-Kajal's lifestyle attracted criticism in conservative.
-She refused to wear the veil and wrote about a conservative culture that restricted women's life choices and the contradictions inherent in her homeland's cultural norms.
-Although men were attracted to her, they did not offer commitment, and women avoided her to the point where she felt isolated and lonely.
+Kajal's lifestyle has been criticised by conservatives.
+She refuses to wear the veil and writes about a conservative culture that restricts women's life choices and the contradictions inherent in her homeland's cultural norms.
+Although men are attracted to her, they do not offer commitment, and women avoid her so that she feels isolated and lonely.